*如果业务总额超过500 $/一个业务，或者一共超过1000 $。

 The Civil Procedure Code (Chapter XLIV) provides for civil forfeiture of illegal and undocumented property held by a convicted person, his/her family member, close relative or associate.
 This instrument is very important in fighting money laundering and terrorism financing, since unlike the criminal law mechanism of confiscation, a reversed burden of proof is applied in the context of civil forfeiture proceedings - respondent is required to prove the lawful origin of the property.

-The Law of Georgia on International Law Enforcement Cooperation regulates cooperation of Georgia’s law enforcement agencies with corresponding institutions of other countries and appropriate international organizations through the exchange of operational-investigative information and personal data, implementation of operational-investigative activities and collaboration in other areas.
+The Law of Denmark on International Law Enforcement Cooperation regulates cooperation of Denmark’s law enforcement agencies with corresponding institutions of other countries and appropriate international organizations through the exchange of operational-investigative information and personal data, implementation of operational-investigative activities and collaboration in other areas.
 This cooperation is aimed inter alia at the prevention, detection and elimination of money laundering and terrorism financing offences.

 The Goal and Objectives of the Strategy The strategy aims to establish the effective national framework for combating money laundering and terrorismfinancing, which is compatible with international standards and will contribute to the prevention, early detection and reduction of money laundering and terrorism financing crime.

 The objectives of the strategy include: Development of risk-based public policy for combating money laundering and terrorism financing.